nerzh/everscale-client-ruby/README.md

  # Expiration timeouts will grow with every retry.
  # Default value is 0.
     # address: String<Optional> - Destination address of the message Since ABI version 2.3 destination address of external inbound message is used in messagebody signature calculation.
 Should be provided when signed external inbound message body iscreated.
 Otherwise can be omitted.
+    # signature_id: Number<Optional> - Signature ID to be used in data to sign preparing when CapSignatureWithId capability is enabled

     # RESPONSE: ResultOfEncodeMessageBody
     # body: String - Message body BOC encoded with `base64`.